The historical trend of mechanics from 1990 to 2017: an improving trend

 In particular, food technology, industrial valves, and caldera have invested millions of euros in 4.0 technologies for processes and products in both 2016 and 2017, due to the only measure of depreciation applied to tangible and intangible assets, as indicated From Annexes A and B to the Ministerial Plan.
 The table shows how the growth of the "input" sectors of 4.0 in the company is much more intense (+ 6,4% as production and + 16,9% as investments) than the average of the Anima subfunds.

-"Innovation and research are two key elements to be truly competitive, especially in international trade," Caprari emphasized.
-Exports in the 2016, compared to the previous year, grew by + 0,9%.
-According to the 2017 forecast, a value of goods of + 2,5% will be exported.
-Thus, from the 26,3 billion of 2016 to the 26,9 billion of euros this year.
-The 2016 export share represented 58,4% of total production, while 2017 is estimated to be equal to 57,8%.
+«Innovation and research are two fundamental elements to be truly competitive, especially in international trade», underlines Caprari.
+The export in 2016, compared to the previous year, has grown by + 0,9%.
+According to 2017 forecasts, a value of goods equal to + 2,5% will be exported.
+We therefore move from the 26,3 billion euros of the 2016 to the 26,9 billions of euros during this year.
+The 2016 export quota represented the 58,4% of the total production, while in the 2017 it is estimated to be equal to 57,8%.
 Therefore, the positive contribution made by the Italian domestic market, which is showing signs of recovery, is evident.

-Germany is one of the countries where we import components and machinery.
-China increases its value, but maintains an important gap between the traditional and historic German partner.
+Among the countries from which we import components and machinery, Germany occupies the first place.
+China increases its value, while maintaining an important gap from the traditional German historical partner.

 ANIMA - Federation of National Associations of Variable and Affordable Mechanical Industry - is the industrial organization of the category that, within Confindustria, represents the companies of the various and similar mechanics, a sector that occupy 212.000 employees for a turnover of 45 billion of Euro and an export / turnover share of 58% (data referring to 2016).
 The macropositions represented by ANIMA are: machines and plants for the production of energy and for the chemical and petroleum industry - assembly of industrial plants; Logistics and handling of goods; Technologies and equipment for water and foodstuffs; Technologies and products for the industry; Installations, machines produced for the building; Machines and installations for the security of the man and of the environment; Buildings metalliche in gender.